Kuria-byte/Journal-App/README.md

   }
 }
 ```

-d)
--Set Up our App.js which is the entry point of our app.
+- d)Set Up our App.js which is the entry point of our app.
 ```
 //jshint esversion:6